profdambledore/profdambledore/README.md

 - I enjoy recreating features from the games I play
 - I am interested in joining a team working on an existing project

 After finishing my degrees, I am now ready and excited to start work in the industry!
-If you are looking for a motivated and eager developer, please contact me on Twitter, send me an email or message me on Discord.
+If you are looking for a motivated and eager developer, please contact me on Twitter, send me an email or message me on Discord and I can provide you with my resume.

 </td></tr></tr></table>